apereo/cas/docs/cas-server-documentation/installation/Webflow-Customization.md

 ---
 layout: default
-title: CAS - Web Flow Customization
+title: CAS - Webflow Customization
 ---

 # Webflow Customization

-CAS uses [Spring Web Flow](projects.spring.io/spring-webflow) to do "script" processing of login and logout protocols.
+CAS uses [Spring Webflow](http://projects.spring.io/spring-webflow) to do "script" processing of login and logout protocols.
 Spring Web Flow builds on Spring MVC and allows implementing the "flows" of a web application.
 A flow encapsulates a sequence of steps that guide a user through the execution of some business task.
 It spans multiple HTTP requests, has state, deals with transactional data, is reusable, and may be dynamic and long-running in nature.
 Each flow may contain among many other settings the following major elements: